 Having a baby, particularly for those with unresolved issues about their own upbringing, can open old wounds that you may have hoped you had "gotten over."
 As children age and parents aspire to be positive role models, feelings of insecurity and sadness about children witnessing marital issues may be the primary concern.
 Addressing children's difficult behavioral issues is also a major stressor for many parents; Dr. Rodman can help you understand appropriate boundaries, especially if you were raised in a less-than-ideal environment yourself.

 All of these concerns can benefit from open discussion with a therapist.
-Dr. Rodman is a parent of three children (oldest pictured here when she was only two days old).
+Dr. Rodman is a parent of three children (pictured above; three in 3.5 years).
 She has both the training and personal experience to help you explore the origin of many of your current parenting challenges, as well as to help you take practical and gradual steps to work on parenting challenges.

 Only children, when adults, sometimes find certain challenges in life and interpersonal relationships.
 Often, these revolve around difficulties with boundaries and wanting very intense connections.
 Dr. Rodman is experienced with working with adult only children and their unique perspectives and issues.

 If you have issues bonding with or liking your baby or child, you are not alone.
 First, read this article on this taboo topic, and then reach out.
 Shame may have stopping you from seeking treatment till now, but it doesn't have to stop you going forward.
 We can work through the issues that are preventing you from enjoying parenthood and work together to help you be the parent you want.
 I have helped many parents feel loving and close to their children, and this is actually one of the most meaningful transformations that I can witness in therapy.
 It is my honor to facilitate a more loving bond between parents and their baby or child.